Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

-We’re taking these lessons to heart in designing the LDaCA infrastructure - making sure that as we go we have people using the software - it helps that we have an in house (though distributed) development team rather than an external contractor so feedback is very fast - we can jump onto a call and demo stuff at any time.
+We’re taking these lessons to heart in designing the LDaCA infrastructure - making sure that as we go we have people using the software - it helps that we have an in-house (though distributed) development team rather than an external contractor so feedback is very fast - we can jump onto a call and demo stuff at any time.